leonhma/python-package-automation/README.md

 * Next, in your newly created repository, go to the actions tab, select 'setup' and click on 'run workflow'
 * Select your main branch and click 'run workflow'
 * You should now see a job 'setup' pop up (after ca. 10 sec, you might have to refresh the page).
 Wait for it to finish and move on
+**Feel free to now edit setup.py, docs/*, readme.md and the folder named like your repo to your liking**

 ## Automated distribution on release

 * Sign up for an account at testpypi and pypi
 * Under account settings (in your pypi account) select API tokens and create a new one with the **permission to upload to the entire account**
 * Go to the settings page in your repo and select secrets, click 'add secret' and paste your token from testpypi into a secret named 'TEST_PYPI_PASSWD' and the one from pypi to 'PYPI_PASSWD'
 * You are now able to create a release.
 Choose a tag name that contains only alphanumericals, underscores and dots.
-If you select 'This is a prerelease', your package will only be uploaded to testpypi, if you don't, it will be uploaded to both
+If you select 'This is a prerelease', your package will only be uploaded to testpypi, if you don't, it will be uploaded to both testpypi and pypi
 * If this was your first release, go to the settings tab and scroll down to the github pages section.
 Select gh-pages as the branch to host your docs (it has just been created in the release workflow) and choose root as the directory containing your docs
 * You should now see github-pages under the environments in the sidebar.
 Click on it and select 'View deployment' this will take you to your ready-made website.
 If it says 404, just give it 2 minutes and retry

-**Feel free to now edit setup.py, docs/*, readme.md and the folder named like your repo to your liking**